What is Thermodynamics? Definition, Meaning, Laws, Applications

 Further increase in temperature of the water, steam will form.
 Here, molecules will move faster and entropy will increase further.

-Why Thermodynamics is Required?
+Why Does Thermodynamics Require?

 Thermodynamics states the behavior of many variables which is subjected to general constraints and common to all materials.
 These all constraints are expressed in the laws of thermodynamics which helps to know the followings: